 5 Things to Look at Before Buying a Home

 There are several things to consider before buying a home.
-Of course, you’ll want a design you love, enough space for your family, and an acceptable yard, but buying a home requires so much more than checking off those boxes.
+Of course, you’ll want a design you love, enough space for your family, and an acceptable yard, but buying a home requires organization and so much more than checking off those boxes.
 Don’t make a deal until you’ve looked at these variables as well:

 1. Building vs. Buying